Pocket screws have been used for a long time, with one instance of pocket hole joints reportedly used on a table dating back to 1840.

 The choice of whether to invest in a pocket hole jig depends on the types of projects you’ll be tackling.
 As we always say, the right tool for the right job.
 But, if your projects are going to include cabinets and tables, or even shelves, anything with multiple joints, a jig is a worthy investment.
 You can’t do better than to choose from the Kreg line of jigs.

-From the Kreg Mini, at $15, to the Jig XL at $60, to the Pocket Hole Pro at $150, there are many models to choose from that can be budget friendly to your needs and help you on your projects.
-If you’re going to invest in a Kreg jig, you might as well use the Kreg screws that are designed to work best with it, too.
+From the Kreg Mini, at $15, to the Jig XL, at $60, to the Pocket Hole Pro, at $150, many models can be budget-friendly to your needs and help you with your projects.
+If you invest in a Kreg jig, you might as well use the Kreg screws designed to work best with it, too.

 - Easy Woodworking Tools: Kreg pocket-hole joinery is the fast, strong, easy way to join wood-drill,...